Becoming an apprentice

 Where can I get one to one support?

-You can find out about recruitment processes and entry requirements for apprenticeship opportunities at our drop-in sessions.
+You can find out about recruitment processes and entry requirements for apprenticeship opportunities at our job ready workshops on our Employment Hub website.
 You can talk to career advisors to get a better understanding of what employers are looking for and how you can apply to those apprenticeships.

 These are agencies that might help you either with apprenticeship advice or in a wider search for work